stevenaeola/gitpitch/prog/assessment_2_prog_1920/FAQ.md

 Not recommended: in years gone by jQuery was essential to make things like event handling and AJAX work across browsers.
 However these days modern browsers offer things like the Fetch API which handle this.
 Internet Explorer support is not the issue it once was, because it now has such a small market share, and polyfills are available to make it look like it has Fetch.
 Many systems still do use jqQuery (i.e. bootstrap) but are looking to remove is as a requirement (e.g. Bootstrap 5) so I woiuldn't recommend it for a new project.

+### Will I get marked on documentation of the client-side code?

+No

+### What do you mean by 'gracefully handles server disconnection' under the 'client-side quality criteria' (I am aware you mentioned this before, but I could not find where)?

+Basically your client-side code should do something sensible if the connection to the server goes down (as it might do if it were connected via the internet).
+It should display an informative message to the user, and maybe try again later.
+You can test this by stopping the server and trying to interact with it through the client.
+Once the server is started up again the client should be able to carry on as before.

 ## Server-side functionality criteria

 ### Are we allowed to include additional modules via NPM that provide additional functionality?